 Edinburgh Clinical Trial Pathway

-The Edinburgh Clinical Trial Pathways is a collaborative framework of partners to streamline the development and execution of clinical trials in Edinburgh.
+The Edinburgh Clinical Trial Pathway is a collaborative framework of partners to streamline the development and execution of clinical trials in Edinburgh.

-The clinical trial pathway is designed to support investigators through a comprehensive network of specialised stakeholders.
-Each entity plays a crucial role in ensuring the progression of a trial from conceptualisation to completion.
+The pathway supports investigators through a coordinated network of specialised stakeholders.
+Each partner plays a crucial role in progressing a trial from initial concept to completion.

-The Academic and Clinical Central Office for Research and Development (ACCORD) provides research governance and regulatory oversight, ensuring that all trials meet ethical standards and comply with legal requirements, and helping to navigate through the complexities of research governance.
+The Academic and Clinical Central Office for Research and Development (ACCORD) provides research governance, regulatory oversight, and sponsor support.
+ACCORD ensures that trials meet all ethical, regulatory and legal requirements, and guides investigators through the complexities of research governance, approvals and compliance processes.

-The Edinburgh Clinical Trials Unit (ECTU) offers expertise in trial design, management, and analysis.
-ECTU works closely with investigators to develop robust study protocols, manage data, and conduct statistical analyses, ensuring scientific rigor and integrity.
+The Edinburgh Clinical Trials Unit (ECTU) is a UKCRC Registered academic clinical trials unit and offers expertise in trial design, management, analysis and reporting.
+ECTU works closely with investigators to acquire research funding for multi-centre trials, develop and design robust study trial protocols, undertake trial management, implement randomisation and data capture systems, manage and monitor trial data, and conduct and report statistical and health economic analyses, ensuring regulatory compliance and scientific rigor and integrity.

 The Edinburgh Research Office (ERO) facilitates funding and grant applications, providing advice on financial aspects, and ensuring compliance with funding bodies’ stipulations.